Halen84/ImGuiRDR2Hook/README.md

 - main.cpp is where the hook functions are called
 - See hooks/vulkan.cpp --> RenderImGui_Vulkan() for drawing the mouse cursor and changing the style in Vulkan
 - See hooks/dx12.cpp --> hk_Present() for drawing the mouse cursor and changing the style in DirectX 12
+- See main.cpp for reading from the config file and system.xml

 # Credits
 - [Sh0ckFR/Universal-Dear-ImGui-Hook](https://github.com/Sh0ckFR/Universal-Dear-ImGui-Hook) (DirectX 12 Code)